Playing for Keeps (1986 film): Production

 Playing for Keeps was inspired by the boyhood experiences of Harvey and Bob Weinstein, the founders of independent distributor Miramax Films; they served as its directors, co-writers and co-producers.
 It was partly based on Harvey's stint at the Century Theater in Buffalo, New York; in 1974, he purchased the facility with a friend named Horace "Corky" Burger, and ran it as a rock and roll venue until its 1978 demolition.
 Playing for Keeps was the Weinsteins' first effort as directors; their mother Miriam is mentioned in the "special thanks" section of the credits.
 The film was shot in New York City, along with several locations in Pennsylvania: Scranton, Bethany, Honesdale and Hawley.
 At one point in production, the brothers lacked money to continue it, and had to depend on their partner Frank McGuire to supply financing.

 Soundtrack

-The film's soundtrack, released by Atlantic Records in 1986, features music by a decidedly higher-profile roster: Phil Collins, Peter Frampton, Pete Townshend, and Duran Duran splintergroup Arcadia.
+The film's soundtrack, released by Atlantic Records in 1986, features music by a decidedly higher-profile roster: Phil Collins, Peter Frampton, Pete Townshend, and Duran Duran splinter group Arcadia.
 A music video for one of the tracks, Sister Sledge's "Here to Stay", was produced by Alan Brewer (the film's musical director), and directed by Harvey Weinstein and NFL Films' Phil Tuckett.
 Players from the Chicago Bears football team appeared in the video along with the band.
 "Think We're Gonna Make It" was written by Brewer and keyboardist Rick Wakeman.